 Any art lover who has not seen the great galleries of the USA is in for a big surprise.
-Not only are there so many art museums with so many masterpieces, splendidly displayed in buildings which are often great works of architecture, but usually they are also vital, welcoming institutions where the delight of the visitor is the main priority.
+Not only are they often themselves great works of architecture, brimful of masterpieces, but they are also vital, welcoming institutions where the delight of the visitor is the main priority.

-This tour includes every major art gallery from New England down to Washington DC.
-Many of the very good smaller ones are also featured.
-The whole range of mainstream western art is represented, from antiquity to the present day.
-If there is a particular emphasis, it is on the Impressionists and the Post-Impressionists.
-In addition, there is a continual current of American art and frequent doses of modern and contemporary production.
+This tour includes every major gallery from New England to Washington DC.
+Many exceptional smaller ones are also featured.
+The whole range of mainstream western art is represented, from antiquity to the present.
+If there is a particular emphasis, it is on American art, Impressionists and Post-Impressionists.
+There are frequent doses of modern and contemporary production, too.

-However full and comprehensive the tour may be in terms of works of art, we have not omitted the opportunity to see something of America beyond the museum doors.
-There will be some general sightseeing, sometimes with a local expert, and free time for independent exploration.
-Most of the hotels we have selected are within walking distance of the main museums and historic centres.
+However comprehensive the tour in terms of works of art, we have not omitted the opportunity also to see something of America beyond the museum doors.
+There is some general sightseeing, sometimes with a local expert, and free time for independent exploration.
+Most of the hotels selected are within walking distance of the main museums and historic centres.

 Fly at c.
 11.15am from London Heathrow to Boston (direct, British Airways), arriving at c.
 1.45pm (time in the air: c.
 7 hours).
 Visit Trinity Church, opposite the hotel.
 First of three nights in Boston.

 Boston.
-Founded in 1630, Boston is an historic city with a long-standing reputation for culture and learning.
-Now a centre of the high-tech revolution, sleek glass towers co-habit with districts of narrow cobbled streets and brick houses and an important set of monuments from the colonial and revolutionary era.
-The Museum of Fine Arts has a fabulous collection, particular strengths being the Barbizon School, American art, Impressionism and Post-Impressionism.
+Founded in 1630, Boston has a long-standing reputation for culture and learning.
+Now a centre of the high-tech revolution, sleek glass towers sit alongside districts of narrow cobbled streets and brick houses, with an important set of monuments from the colonial and revolutionary era.
+The Museum of Fine Arts has a fabulous collection, with particular strengths in the Barbizon School, American art, Impressionism and Post-Impressionism.
 An afternoon walking tour of historic Boston.
 Overnight Boston.

 Cambridge, Boston.
 Separated from Boston by the Charles River, Cambridge is the home of Harvard University.
-Visit the University Art Museums, which include the long-established Fogg Museum, outstanding particularly for early Italian paintings and Impressionists, and the Busch-Reisinger Museum of German and Nordic painting.
-Back in Boston, visit the Isabella Stewart Gardner Collection, a sumptuous Renaissance-style mansion crammed with magnificent works of art and furnishings.
+Visit the University Art Museums, which include the long-established Fogg Museum, with its outstanding early Italian paintings and Impressionists, and the Busch-Reisinger Museum of German and Nordic painting.
+Back in Boston, the Isabella Stewart Gardner Collection comprises magnificent works of art and furnishings, housed in a sumptuous Renaissance-style mansion.
 Overnight Boston.

 North Adams, Williamstown.
-Drive through very attractive New England countryside to the Berkshires in the west of Massachusetts.
-Housed on a vast 19th-century factory campus in North Adams, MASS MoCA is the largest centre for contemporary art in the USA.
-Williamstown is a small university town with the Sterling and Francine Clark Institute, a wonderfully rich and varied collection outstanding for Post-Impressionist paintings, beautifully displayed in a mansion, and a brand new building designed by Tadao Ando, opened in 2014.
-Overnight Williamstown.
+Drive through attractive New England countryside to the Berkshires in the west of Massachusetts.
+A vast 19th-century factory campus in North Adams, is the location of MASS MoCA, the largest centre for contemporary art in the US.
+Williamstown, a small university town, boasts the Sterling and Francine Clark Institute.
+Its rich and varied collection, beautifully displayed in a mansion and a brand new building designed by Tadao Ando, includes outstanding Post-Impressionist paintings.
+Overnight Pittsfield.

 Hartford, New Haven.
-En route to New York visit the Wadsworth Atheneum in Hartford, America’s oldest public art museum, founded in 1842.
-In New Haven, the Mellon Collection at the Yale Center for British Art, the largest and most comprehensive display of British art outside the United Kingdom.
+En route to New York we stop at the Wadsworth Atheneum in Hartford, founded in 1842 and America’s oldest public art museum.
+In New Haven, the Mellon Collection at the Yale Center for British Art, presents the largest and most comprehensive display of British art outside the UK.
 Continue to New York City arriving early evening.
 First of four nights here.

 Philadelphia.
 Drive to Philadelphia.
-As historically the nation’s most important art school, the Pennsylvania Academy of the Fine Arts has accumulated a fine collection of American art.
-The Philadelphia Museum of Art, the third-largest museum in the country, has a wide-ranging collection, including a 12th-century cloister, a Robert Adam interior from Berkeley Square and excellent Impressionists.
+Historically the nation’s most important art school, the Pennsylvania Academy of the Fine Arts has accumulated a fine collection of American art.
+The Philadelphia Museum of Art, the third-largest museum in the country, has a wide-ranging collection that encompasses a 12th-century cloister, a Robert Adam interior from Berkeley Square and excellent Impressionist works.
 First of two nights in Philadelphia.

 Baltimore, Washington.
 Continue south to the seaport of Baltimore.
-The Walters Art Gallery is an extraordinary and eclectic collection ranging from ancient Egypt to Art Nouveau, with a Raphael, mediaeval stained glass and historic jewellery among the outstanding items.
+Ranging from ancient Egypt to Art Nouveau, the Walters Art Gallery is an extraordinary and eclectic collection of outstanding items.
 The Baltimore Museum of Art, Maryland’s largest art museum, houses the Cone Collection, a group of 500 works by Matisse, and an impressive sculpture garden.
 Drive on to Washington for the first of two nights.

 Washington.
-A free day for independent visits.
+A free day.
 Optional visit to the National Museum of African American History and Culture.
-Further suggestions include the White House, the US Capitol or another of Washington’s many museums: the Arthur M. Sackler Gallery (art from southeast Asia) or the Hirshhorn Museum and Sculpture Garden (20th-century painting and sculpture), all branches of the Smithsonian Institution.
+Further suggestions include the White House, the US Capitol, the Arthur M. Sackler Gallery (National Museum of Asian Art), the Hirshhorn Museum and Sculpture Garden (20th-century painting and sculpture) or all branches of the Smithsonian Institution.
 Drive to Washington Dulles Airport for the flight to London departing at c.
-10.30pm.
+10.20pm.

 There may be performances in New York.
 Details will be available nearer the time.

 Fairmont Copley Plaza, Boston: elegant hotel near Boston Common.
-The Orchards, Williamstown: small hotel with a courtyard garden, a retreat from the city scene.
-The Lucerne, New York: smart boutique hotel close to Central Park.
-Sheraton Society Hill, Philadelphia: functional but comfortable hotel near the Independence National Historical Park.
+Hotel-on-North, Pittsfield: a boutique hotel full of character and individuality.
+The Michelangelo, New York: a smart and comfortable boutique hotel located between Times Square and MoMA.
+Kimpton Monaco, Philadelphia: elegant and comfortable hotel near the Independence Hall.
 Sofitel Lafayette Square, Washington: modern hotel, well located for the major monuments.

 Between 12 and 22 participants.